 To address worker protections, the Assembly introduced House Bill 1057 to expand workers’ compensation coverage for employees required to continue their regular duties during a pandemic.
 H.B.
 1057 includes correctional officers, first responders, and other essential employees.
 The expansion of coverage would create a rebuttable presumption that if a worker becomes infected, the infection was likely contracted through their job and, therefore, would be eligible for workers’ compensation.
 Further, House Bill 1046 would provide for paid sick leave for numerous COVID-19 related reasons, including if an employee is under quarantine or isolation, has been advised by a health care provider to self-quarantine, is experiencing COVID-19 symptoms.
 Both bills were introduced and awaiting further action.

-To avoid a special legislative session to address COVID-19 and liability protections, Governor Asa Hutchinson (R) signed three executive orders.
+To avoid a special legislative session to address COVID-19 and needing COVID-19 liability legislation, Governor Asa Hutchinson (R) signed three executive orders.
 The orders bypass legislation and expand COVID-19 civil liability immunity for businesses and add provisions for workers to seek compensation if they contract COVID-19 on the job.

 Arkansas Senators initially wrote in May to the Governor asking for an Executive Order and for him to call a special session to address liability concerns, even drafting bills for review.
 However, Governor Hutchinson has since said that while most lawmakers support legislation on this issue, many did not want to have a special session at this point.
 As such, the Governor signed three executive orders: